 Dad was nervous.
 My plan to hike 19 miles a day together was based on his swift progress through Southern California—but what neither of us had anticipated was how difficult the Pacific Crest Trail would become in the Sierras.
 He told stories of constant stream crossings, some waist deep, treacherous snow fields that cut across the trail on steep mountainsides, and, since he’d entered Yosemite, innumerable switchbacks, “paved” with infernal cobblestones.
 I’m not exactly sure what I expected the trail to be like, but I certainly hadn’t counted on getting wet.
 Now I was nervous.

 We had options.
 If, for some reason, we were unable to maintain that pace, there were several earlier passes in the Sierras north of Yosemite where we could get picked up.
-Since we’d have no reliable way to communicate with the outside world besides dad’s daily Spot locator beacons, I left Stephanie with a list of four alternative pickup spots if our pace turned out to be less than 19 miles/day.
+However, we’d have no reliable way to communicate with the outside world besides Dad’s daily Spot locator beacons, so I left Stephanie with a list of four alternative pickup spots if our pace turned out to be less than 19 miles/day.

 The cold wind was still whipping against the mountain when we woke.
 We packed as fast as we could and got going around 6:30.
 Eventually we crossed over a ridge that provided some respite from the wind, at least for a moment.
 But just ahead were new obstacles: frozen snow fields cutting across the trail at dangerously steep angles.
 A misplaced footing would be catastrophic.
 We crossed over another super windy ridge and saw yet more snow fields (or more accurately: snow chutes).
 There was one in the distance that appeared almost vertical.
 When we finally reached it, I could see a small gravelly landing at the bottom just before the edge of a cliff and then the abyss of the valley stretching out as far as the eye could see.
 Here a slip would mean almost certain death.
 And yet somehow I managed to put one foot in front of the other and get across.
 The trail finally started to let up as we got closer to Sonora Pass, our first road crossing, and the halfway point of our journey.
 Except that the final descent was a series of long sweeping switchbacks in the bowl of a mountain intersected by countless snow fields.
 It was around 11:30 when we made it to the bottom.
 We’d covered a mere 6 miles in 5 hours.
 I never felt so happy to see a road.
 And you can imagine our surprise when I read a flier posted to a signboard advertising the “Sonora Pass Cafe – open only 3 days a year”.
 What?
 Then handwritten at the top were the dates 6/11, 6/12, and 6/13.
-I had no idea what day it was.
-I called out to dad and he said it was the 13th.
+I had no idea what the date was.
+I called out to Dad and he said it was the 13th.
 NO WAY!!!
 Our mission instantly became finding this elusive cafe—which turned out to be a wonderful picnic set up by a PCT trail maintainer (and angel) known as “Owl”.
 He gave us cold Cokes, cookies with whipped cream, and chocolate cake.
 It was surreal.
 He’d even set up a wifi hotspot, so I was able to send Stephanie a quick email letting her know that we were going to try to make the entire 150 miles.
+(KQED’s California Report did a nice story about Owl and the Sonora Pass Cafe: Pacific Crest Trail Hikers Find Refuge at the Sonora Pass Cafe.)
 We had one last 10,000ft peak to surmount, but at least the climb was in the sun.
 Once we made it over the top, we got dumped out onto a pass completely covered in several feet of snow.
 It wasn’t so much treacherous as very slow going, and super difficult to find (and stay on) the trail.
 By 4 o’clock we realized we’d only covered 13 miles.
 This was deeply discouraging, so we decided to put the motor on and try to grind through as many miles as we could until 6pm.
 Of course the trail went straight up at the very end.
 We finally threw in the towel after logging 17.5 miles.
 It was 2.5 shorter than our goal, but we were exhausted, and it had been a crazy day from start to finish.

 We had “only” 17 miles to do on the last day.
 If the terrain was in our favor, we’d probably reach our destination, mile 1,092, around 3 o’clock.
-We made it to Carson’s Pass just as the little visitor’s center there was opening.
+We made it to Carson Pass just as the little visitor’s center there was opening.
 We signed in at the official PCT register and they gave us Cokes and fresh fruit.
+(Katie Brigham produced an excellent short film about the volunteer-run Information Station at Carson Pass.)
 It was chilly and overcast most of the day, so we just trudged along, making pretty good time.
 We pulled ourselves up the last peak before Lake Tahoe, stopping at the top for a very satisfying and warming bowl of chicken soup—our only hot lunch of the trip.
 There were “only” three miles left, which after hiking 147, seemed so minuscule, but they were three miles straight down, and we were cooked.
 The trail was one giant granite step after another.
 Finally the terrain began to flatten out, and we could see signs of civilization peeking through the trees: roofs and powerlines and asphalt.
 We rounded a bend, and right there in front of us were mom and Stephanie, on the trail.
 We made it.
 I can’t believe we made it.
 150 miles in 8 days.
-I walked from Yosemite to Lake Tahoe—a section that several other PCT thru-hikers said had been the hardest so far.
+I walked from Yosemite to Lake Tahoe—a section that several of the other PCT thru-hikers we’d met said had been the hardest so far.
 I had completed the most physically strenuous endeavor of my life, but Dad still had a staggering 1,568 miles ahead of him.